sunilemanjee/random-vector-auto-scale/README.md

 This track is designed for benchmarking filtered search on random vectors.

+**Default Challenge:**

+As of the latest update, the default challenge is now `ingest-autoscale`, which benchmarks bulk indexing with configurable steps and simulates auto-scaled workloads.
+This challenge is designed to test how the system handles bursty or variable ingest rates, using arrays of parameters to simulate changes in load and client concurrency.

 By default, the `flat` vector_index_type is utilized to evaluate the performance of brute force search over vectors filtered by a partition ID.